 One of the most important reasons for having an estate plan is so we don't become an additional burden on our family (or friends).
 In my mind, my family and friends would be so upset at my passing or incapacitation that they wouldn't or couldn't think straight, so I want to help them as much as possible.
 See how our humor is a little off??

 No seriously, how many of you know someone who was in a serious car accident or was affected by a hurricane, tornado or wildfire?
 I can add many things to this list.
 The point is, what if any of these devastating life events happened to you or a member of your family?

 Would your family know your wishes?
 Do they know whether you want your organs donated or not (and don't say it's on the back of your license)?
 Do you want to leave it for someone else to decide whether you live or die...whether you are fed through a tube for the rest of your life or not?

 What about your funeral expenses?
 Do you want to burden your family with having to come up with $8,000 - $15,000 extra dollars to bury you?
 As hard as it is to think about, it is vitally important that you handle these things while you can and that you have an honest and open conversation with your family about your wishes.

 Think of it as your last act of kindness at your family's biggest time of need.
 I also recommend that you begin to gather all the vital records and important papers together to ensure you and your loved ones can find them when needed.
 Preparing ahead in the case of an emergency goes beyond having random fire drills in your home, you have to think and plan for life's unexpected events.

 You can't predict everything that is going to happen in your life and you certainly can't stop or dictate it.
-The best you can do is prepare as much as possible and ease the pain of those around you when it does.
-If you need help identifying those key records and information, contact me for a discovery session.
+The best thing you can do is prepare as much as possible and ease the pain of those around you when it does.
+If you need help identifying those key records and information or creating your disaster recovery plan, contact me.